johnwidno/Capstone-Project-Phase-5---Final-Project-DS-Akademi/README.md

-## Topic: Predictive Modeling for Donor Retention in Haitian NPOs
+# Predictive Modeling for Donor Retention in Haitian NPOs
 ### 1. Project Context

 Non-Profit Organizations (NPOs) play a vital role in Haiti’s social, educational, and economic development.